-There are a plethora of issues facing our dawn choristers: climate change, habitat loss, urbanisation, predation, toxicity and others.
-But with better understanding, and the right actions and policies, their voices can grow stronger once again.
+Sadly, there are a plethora of issues facing our feathered dawn choristers: climate change, habitat loss, urbanisation, predation, toxicity from pesticides and many more.
+But, with better understanding, and the right actions and policies, their voices can grow stronger once again.
+Indeed, we helped to form a strategy for the charity drawn on interviews with many experts, in order to 'future proof' it as far as possible.
+After all, these issues will not go away fast.